myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-04T10:07:31.688Z
 >
 > And unfortunately, it's not possible to set a markdown style link in the profile description using the official API, because the profile description is different from the post or listing description.
 We are making the profile link work as a spec just in the deck.blue app.

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-04T10:06:01.895Z
->
-> Editing a profile is not that difficult to implement. @deck.blue will implement this after he gets the big job done :)

----
 <!-- MY-BSKY_TIMELINE:END -->